OpenTechPulse-org/opentechpulse-org.github.io/_pages/about.md

 image: '/images/aboutme.png'
 ---

+> Open tech isn’t just about code.
+It’s about choice, creativity, and control.
+> <cite>– Matija</cite>

 Hi, I’m Matija. a digital explorer and passionate advocate for open tech, digital freedom, and innovation.

 I’ve always been curious about how technology works — not just on the surface, but deep under the hood.
 Over time, that curiosity grew into a belief: that tech should be transparent, open, and in the hands of its users.
 That belief is what led me to create OpenTech Pulse.